databricks/run-notebook/README.md

       - name: Trigger model training notebook from PR branch
         uses: databricks/run-notebook@v0
         with:
-          # Run our notebook against a remote repo
           local-notebook-path: notebooks/deployments/MainNotebook
-          # If this is triggered from a PR use the PR's head commit, otherwise use github.sha.
+          # If the current workflow is triggered from a PR, run notebook code from the PR's head commit, otherwise use github.sha.
           git-commit: ${{ github.event.pull_request.head.sha || github.sha }}
           # The cluster JSON below is for Azure Databricks.
 On AWS and GCP, set
           # node_type_id to an appropriate node type, e.g. "i3.xlarge" for